-If the trust is Then the proof needed is Power of Attorney, legal guardianship or conservatorship documents when someone other than the beneficiary, spouse, or parent of a minor beneficiary created the trust; and Proof of the value of the income or resources used to fund the trust when the trust was established.
-A counted resource to the customer (customer has access to the principal) Proof of the value of income and resources currently assigned to the trust;

-and Proof of all transfers made from the trust to someone other than the customer during the past five years.
+If the trust is Then the proof needed is Funded with the customer's or spouse's assets Power of Attorney, legal guardianship or conservatorship documents when someone other than the beneficiary, spouse, or parent of a minor beneficiary created the trust; and Proof of the value of the income or resources used to fund the trust when the trust was established.
+A counted resource to the customer (customer has access to the principal) Proof of the value of income and resources currently assigned to the trust; (odstorrior rias access to tric principal) resources currently assigned to the trust, and Proof of all transfers made from the trust to someone other than the customer during the past five years.
 No longer funded Proof that all items assigned to the trust have been transferred out of the trust.
 Examples include: Title transfer documents; Quit-claim deeds; and Bank statements showing the trust account is closed.
 Revoked A written statement signed and dated by a person with the authority to revoke the trust, such as the trustee or the person who created the trust.
 A trust will normally be revoked in the same method that created it: When the trust document was notarized, the written statement revoking the trust must be notarized.
 When a court initially approved the trust, the revocation must be approved by the court.